Engmuto1/school-website/README.md

 # School Website Setup Guide
+INBOX FOR FULL ZIP FOLDER

 ## 🎓 Welcome to Your School Website!